ankitskvmdam/clean-jsdoc-theme/README.md

 ### Motivation

 At the time when I was new to js documentation and jsdoc, it was hard for me to find any theme for jsdoc which is highly customizable or regularly maintaining.
 Also, the search used in other themes is not that advanced.
 To tackle these I created this project.
-I am actively listening to the community and try to make the change as soon as possible.
+I am actively listening to the community and try to make the changes as soon as possible.

 ## Install